Matheus-0/Anime-Twist/README.md

 I am not affiliated with [Anime Twist](https://twist.moe/), neither is this application.
 I made this project for personal use.

-If you can, please donate to help them keep their site up and running.
+If you can, please donate to help them keep their servers up and running.

 ## License